SWS-Methodology/Standards/setup.md

 ## Repository Structure

+Each project has its own repository which builds into a package and has all associated modules and documentation.

 Below is a brief description of the structure of the repositories.
+For any new projects, the following folders are mandatory.

 * The `R` directory contains various files with function definitions